Beiersdorf hikes sales, profit margin targets for 2013

-FRANKFURT Beiersdorf (BEIG.DE), the maker of Nivea creams and lotions, said it was upgrading its sales and profit outlook for the year after reporting a 7 percent increase in nine-month sales.
+FRANKFURT Nov 4 Beiersdorf, the maker of Nivea creams and lotions, said it was upgrading its sales and profit outlook for the year after reporting a 7 percent increase in nine-month sales.

 The group said it now expected sales in 2013 to rise by 6-7 percent, compared with a previous forecast for 5-6 percent.